-2.1REFURBISHMENT FEASIBILITY STUDY
+2.1 REFURBISHMENT FEASIBILITY STUDY

-For all developments in sites with existing structures, it should be compulsory to consider refurbishment before demolishing the existing structure and building a new one.
-A site-survey should be commissioned before design commences (RIBA Brief-stage) to assess the structure of the existing building.
+For all developments in sites with existing structures, it should be compulsory to consider refurbishment before demolishing and building a new one.
+A site survey should be commissioned before design commences (RIBA Brief-stage) to assess the structure of the existing building.